srl-labs/learn-srlinux/docs/blog/posts/2023/sr-linux-kubernetes-anycast-lab.md

 ## Kubernetes service deployment

-Now that we have the infrastructure created, it's time to deploy the end service, represented in the k8s Resource definition file [metal-lb-hello-cluster1.yaml][metal-lb-hello-cluster1]
+After we have verified that the DC Fabric is properly configured, it's time to deploy the end service, represented in the k8s Resource definition file [metal-lb-hello-cluster1.yaml][metal-lb-hello-cluster1]

 Let's first review the different parameters that define it: